Dating someone with epilepsy: what is it like?

 Dara Njeri and Angela Calvin

-Dara and Angela are your #couplegoals.
+Dara and Angela - co-authors of "Dating someone with epilepsy" - are your #couplegoals.
 They live in Georgia where they shatter and defy stereotypes every day as artists who code.